 7. Don't Panic!

 The simplest advice of all, but the hardest to remember in an emergency; your network monitoring solution can't help you here — only experience and practice.
+It's important to have a plan of action.
 Cool nerves help, too.

 8. First of All, Aviate!